elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 ## Proposed Implementation

 A template for Flight connector will be created as `presto-base-arrow-flight` module.
 Since each implementation of flight server will be different, this base module can be extended to create a flight connector that supports a particular implementation.
+The template will support only read operations.

 ### High level design